tannercabaniss/Comp_Mat_Sci_Proj_Help/README.md

 ### Model Setup and Fitment (Lines 36-46)
 The base model (line 36) should not be altered as a baseline is essential for determining the effects of hyperparameter tuning.
 The tuned model (line 39) utilizes halving random search with cross validation as previously described.
 The 'estimator' and 'param_distributions' should not be altered.
-The scoring used here is the explained variance.
+The scoring used here is the negative mean squared error.
 This scoring method can be altered if the model is not performing well.
 Please see the previous documentation in the hyperparameter section for more information.
 The verbose parameter determines how much print output there is as the model is running.
 You can change it to 0 if you don't want any printout, but I would suggest against altering it to 2 as that results in lots of excess print output that is not